rayandus/store-locator/README.md

 ## About the Project

 The Store Locator App is a personal project that demonstrates the use of the Google Maps API.
-This API is a suite of services provided by Google, enabling developers to incorporate Google Maps into their applications.
+This API is a suite of services provided by Google Maps Platform, enabling developers to incorporate Google Maps into their applications.

 This project integrates the following:
 - Maps Javascript API